“The Summer looks out from her brazen tower,

 – Francis Thompson, A Corymbus for Autumn

 There were summer storms which cut our time short at the pool.
 This was when the creek swelled over its banks.
 The water ran from the hills, cascading over our upper yard wall from the third and second alleys in waterfalls, gushing through the yard in little streams.
 We’d rush outside barefoot and squish through the wet earth to play in the cool rain water.
 My grandma captured the rain in buckets to wash her hair.
 Sometimes during a thunderstorm we’d sit on the upstairs porch glider with Mom, snuggled in a blanket, to watch the lightning zigzag across the sky, light up the surrounding hills.
 Mom used to say when it thundered, the angels were bowling in Heaven, and at the biggest crashes that they got a strike.
-I remember the cool misty air after a storm, everything damp and so very green.
+I remember the cool misty air after a storm, everything damp and renewed.

 July, a special time of the year.
 Good memories.
 Happy memories I will carry with me for the rest of my life.